 - Experience with laboratory protocols, procedures, and safety measures

 - Experience with plastic pollution research

 - Experience with chemical and biological research in the laboratory

-- Ability to clearly present and explain results of complex research to scientists is a plus
+- Ability to clearly present and explain results of complex research to scientists

 - Fluent in English